ceburo/gedcom_parser/README.md

   gedcom_parser: ^0.0.1
 ```

+## Publishing

+This package uses GitHub Actions for automated publishing.
+To publish a new version:
+1. Update the version in `pubspec.yaml` and `CHANGELOG.md`.
+2. Push a tag starting with `v` (e.g., `v0.0.5`).
+3. The GitHub Action will automatically run tests and publish to pub.dev using OIDC.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository.
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+4. Push to the branch (`git push origin feature/AmazingFeature`).
+5. Open a Pull Request.

+Please make sure to update tests as appropriate and follow the Dart style guide.

 ## License

 This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.